Sales Enablement Assessments Pave the Path to SDR Success

 - Accelerate new-hire onboarding by surfacing key insights within the “tools of the trade” like CRM and collaboration tools

 - Connect to LinkedIn Sales Navigator as a prospecting resource

 - Continue to support the sales team far after onboarding and increase their day-to-day productivity

 All businesses have unique workflows across their CRM and communications tools.
 Sharing enablement content within your sales workflows can be the catalyst to generating better qualified leads and more revenue.
-If a sales enablement solution meshes well with the tools your SDRs use every day, adoption rates are sure to rise.
+If a sales enablement solution meshes well with the tools your SDRs use every day, digital adoption rates are sure to rise.